nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 ```

 ## More Practice: Spam, Spam, Spam, Spam
+Learning Objective: practice accessing data within an array of objects

-You have been tasked with building a list of email addresses for all of our customers, so we can spam them with email about Miffles the Vampire Weiner Dog.
+You have been tasked with building a list of email addresses of all of our customer's contacts so we can spam them with an email about Miffles the Vampire Weiner Dog.

 1. Create a new project in `workspace`.
-1. In your JavaScript file, define a variable named `customers`.
+1. In your JavaScript file, paste the [customers array](./data/customers.js) that contains the emails we need to retrieve.
-1. Copy the contents of the [customers.json](./data/customers.json) and make that object the value of `customers`.

-From that object extract just the customers' email addresses and store them in a new array.
-You will need to use methods such as `map()`, `forEach()` and/or `concat()` to accomplish this.
+From that array, extract just the customers' contact email addresses and store them in a new array.
+(Hint: you may want to use `forEach()` and/or `concat()` or any other array methods you have learned.)

 ## Challenge: Chaining Methods